gerd-moellmann/emacs-with-cl-packages/README.md

 from savannah.
 Use `M-x tm-menu-mode` to activate.
 See the doc string of that function.
 The menu's behavior is patterned after what macOS does.

-It's unclear at the moment if that will land in GNU.
+It's unclear at the moment if that will land in GNU because I haven't offered it for inclusion, and reason for that is that I'm not interested in the inevitable discussions about the macOS menu behavior and whatnot.

 ## Markers, Text indices, and marker vectors